Inclusion & Accessibility

 Please also visit our sub page on Dementia Friends

-The condition of the decking at the front of the club house and access to the club house from the path around the green and the path from the top gate both need attention to ensure safe accessibility for all.
-The concrete ramp up to the club house balcony/decking from the path around the green is too steep and not wide enough for wheelchairs and far from ideal for bowlers/visitors with mobility issues.
+This has replaced the old concrete ramp up to the club house decking from the path around the green which was too steep and not wide enough for wheelchairs and far from ideal for bowlers/visitors with mobility issues.

 Guide to Accessibility and Facilities